 Naomi Saphra

-I am a current postdoctoral researcher at NYU with Kyunghyun Cho, and an incoming 2023 Kempner Fellow at Harvard.
+I am a research fellow at the Kempner Institute at Harvard University and incoming Assistant Professor in Boston University’s faculty of Computing & Data Science.
 I am interested in NLP training dynamics: how models learn to encode linguistic patterns or other structure and how we can encode useful inductive biases into the training process.
-Previously, I earned a PhD from the University of Edinburgh on Training Dynamics of Neural Language Models, worked at Google and Facebook, and attended Johns Hopkins and Carnegie Mellon University.
-Outside of research, I play roller derby under the name Gaussian Retribution, do standup comedy, and shepherd disabled programmers into the world of code dictation.
+Recently, I have begun collaborating with natural and social scientists to use interpretability to understand the world around us.
+I have become particularly interested in fish.
+Previously, I earned a PhD from the University of Edinburgh on Training Dynamics of Neural Language Models; worked at NYU, Google and Facebook; and attended Johns Hopkins and Carnegie Mellon University.
+Outside of research, I play roller derby under the name Gaussian Retribution and perform standup comedy.

 Interests